naijasecforce/blog.github.io/_posts/2019-12-10-emotet-malspam.md

 ![](../assets/images/emotet-malspam6.png)

 ## Indicators of Compromise
-Refer to this link for daily Emotet IOCs update.
+Refer to [cryptolaemus](https://paste.cryptolaemus.com/) for daily IOCs on Emotet.
 ![](../assets/images/emotet-malspam7.png)

 ### Some common Emotet Email Subjects we have seen